-Over the last ten years, Ray has welcomed in the new morning on News/Talk WLOB radio, first co-hosting the Ray & Ted show for seven years and then hosting The Ray Richardson Show for the last three years.
+Over the last twelve years, Ray has welcomed in the new morning on News/Talk WLOB radio, first co-hosting the Ray & Ted show for six years and then hosting The Ray Richardson Show for the last six years.

 For over a decade, Ray also authored a weekly newspaper column for several weekly newspapers.
 His column now appears each Friday in the Portland Daily Sun.